Sovathanak/ChessGameProject/README.md

 # Game Layout

-1. A project for a two player fully working chess game using letters and numbers to move the pieces to represent the pieces (both the uppercase and lowercase):
+A two player chess game using letters and numbers to move the pieces to represent the pieces (both the uppercase and lowercase):

 White pieces representation:
 - P: pawn